This tutorial was built using Python 3.6

 URL of choice and return the

-html of that given page.
+given page.
 We’ll then be able to parse that

 html for the appropriate

-a tags and continue crawling those links.
+and continue crawling those links.

 For more detail on the making requests check out Fetching Web Pages in Python.